-Identifying your target audience enables you to: assess just how much demand is out there for your product or service; modify that product or service to better meet customers’ specific needs; and design a marketing campaign that “speaks to” the right people, using the tone and language most likely to appeal to them.
+Sometimes called customer personas (or, customer journey mapping), clearly identifying your target audience enables you to assess demand, modify to better meet customers’ needs, and design a marketing campaign that “speaks to” the right people, using the tone and language most likely to appeal to them.

-- Location — The United States is a big country (let’s set aside world domination for now).
-Broadly speaking, the buying habits of urban residents often differ from those of people living in rural areas.
+- Location: Broadly speaking, the buying habits of urban residents often differ from those of people living in rural areas.
 Where people reside and the types of communities they live in influence their purchasing preferences.

 Other key characteristics include marital status, occupation or industry, families with (or without) children, ethnic groups, and hobbies and interests.

-- Surveys — Distribute surveys to existing and potential customers via paper, email, or a web-based service like Zoomerang or SurveyMonkey.
+- Surveys — Distribute surveys to potential customers via paper, email, or a web-based services.

-- Focus groups — Get feedback from a small group of consumers who fit your customer profile through Q&A sessions and group discussions.
+- Focus groups — Get feedback from small groups who fit your customer profile through Q&A sessions and discussions.

-As part of your primary research, do you ever ask customers to fill out any forms when they purchase your product or service?
+Lastly, do you ever ask customers to fill out forms when they purchase your product or service?
 If so, they may be open to answering questions about their age, where they live and specific purchasing preferences.
 Invite them to share information on a voluntary basis.